aws-samples/cfn101-workshop/workshop/content/60-cloudformation-package-and-deploy/100-lab-09-deploy.md

     --template-body file://code/60-package-and-deploy/02-lab09-bad-template.yaml
 ```

+Notice what happens!
+Try to fix the errors, then validate the template again.

 ## Packaging a template

 Cloudformation components often reference external files in S3.
 An example of this the `AWS::Lambda::Function` resource.
 The Component requires the code for the function to be in S#.
 What if the external files are on your local machine?